Pasta of the Week: Tortelli

 Enjoy these delicious stuffed Tortelli at Christmas or anytime.

-Notes to the cook: For instructions on making and rolling fresh pasta dough, please click here.
+Notes to the cook: For step-by-step instructions and photos on making and rolling fresh pasta dough, please click here.

 For Tortelli Pasta